aplteam/Fire/Docs/ReadMe.md

 ### Threads and Fire

 Threads can pose a problem.
 This is particularly true for the "Replace" operation.
-That is the reason that the "Replace" operation cannot be triggered when other threads than the main threads are running.
+That is the reason that the "Replace" operation cannot be triggered when other threads than the main thread are running.

 ### Editing